 A high-risk pregnancy is any pregnancy with a higher-than-average risk of health complications to the baby or the mother.
-If your pregnancy is considered high risk, you may also have a higher chance of having an early delivery.
+If your pregnancy is considered high-risk, you may also have a higher chance of having an early delivery.
 You’ll also need more care and monitoring than others leading up to the birth.

-Even if your pregnancy starts out completely healthy and normal, sometimes problems can arise that make your pregnancy high risk.
+Even if your pregnancy starts completely healthy and normal, sometimes problems can arise that make your pregnancy high risk.
 When this happens, or if your pregnancy is labeled high risk from the start, you can be confident that the obstetricians and midwives at Physicians for Women in Madison, WI will provide you expert care, often working to coordinate consultation with a perinatologist for an extra layer of support and orchestrating heightened surveillance testing and ultrasound.

 Many conditions and complications can put a pregnancy at a higher risk; sometimes the issue is maternal or fetal and sometimes it’s related to your placenta.
 Some common factors that make a pregnancy high risk are:

-Our team of obstetricians and midwives thoroughly explains to you why your pregnancy is considered high risk and how your pregnancy care might change in order for you to have a safe and healthy delivery and baby.
+Our team of obstetricians and midwives thoroughly explains to you why your pregnancy is considered high-risk and how your pregnancy care might change in order for you to have a safe and healthy delivery and baby.

 Managing a high-risk pregnancy requires good communication between your obstetrician and you.
 One of the simplest things you can do is be diligent about attending your appointments with our obstetricians or midwives at Physicians for Women.
 To improve your chances of a healthy pregnancy and a successful delivery, the team may recommend: